Cybersecurity Awareness Month: What SA Businesses Should Do

 DMARC (Domain-based Message Authentication, Reporting and Conformance) prevents cybercriminals from sending fake emails that look like they come from your business.
 Without a DMARC policy at “p=reject,” attackers can spoof your domain, putting clients, suppliers, and your reputation at risk.
 Too many businesses run with weak or incomplete records and only discover the problem when someone reports a convincing fake.

 Your immediate goal is simple: confirm your current DMARC policy and book a short review meeting to map the path to p=reject.
-Teams consistently learn a lot in these sessions; think of it as a quick, one-on-one awareness boost that costs nothing and pays off quickly.
+These sessions provide clarity on your current posture and outline a practical path to full enforcement.

 Do SMEs Need To Worry About Cybersecurity?